bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

       <button
         onClick={(e) =>
           requestFeedback({
-            title: "How do you like Huddles?",
+            title: config?.question ??
+"How do you like Huddles?",
             position: {
               type: "POPOVER",
               anchor: e.currentTarget as HTMLElement,